Skip Navigation

 Wellstar also offers a variety of state-of-the-art radiotherapies that limit exposure of the healthy tissue and lessen side effects.
 Treatments range from brachytherapy, small radiotherapy seeds implanted into the prostate, to targeted radiation therapy.
 Some types of radiation therapies are paired with SpaceOAR Vue Hydrogel technology, which lowers the impact of treatment on urinary, sexual and bowel function.
 Wellstar was the first system in Georgia to offer this option to patients with prostate cancer.

-“Before treatment, we use a special gel to improve outcomes for our patients,” said Radiation Oncologist Dr. Robert Taylor.
+“Before treatment, we use a special gel to improve outcomes for our patients,” said Wellstar Radiation Oncologist Dr. Robert Taylor.
 In typical men, the rectum touches the prostate.
 The SpaceOAR Hydrogel separates them, so radiation can be delivered—sometimes in much higher doses—causing fewer side effects.”

 Active surveillance